siomarapantarotto/software-development-risk-management/README.md

 You are welcome to suggest other risks and also to follow-up on the evolution of this work if you wish.

+Please share the link with people who might be interested and willing to contribute to this research on the subject.

 <!-- FOOTER (Author / Visit My Online Resume / Download My PDF Resume) -->
 <hr>
 <p align='center'>